KevinGoode/event_listener/README.md

 2.)
 Registration request for same message type from same client.
 Old proxy is stopped and deleted and new one created.
 (This use case typically happens after client crash, in which case the client will probably start with a higher sequence number so best to delete old.)
+3.)
+There ia a time delay between client registering for events and listening for them.
+(Probably should listen first then regsiter but anyway....)
+In this scenario event_listener stores up failed message forwards in a buffer and finally when the client listens it forwards all messages in buffer on.
+To test this scenario :
+./example_client -c example_clientxx -s example_subject -w
+Then send a few messages

 TODO//
-In example_client need to work out hoe to detect evetn_listener crach because will need to re-register
+In example_client need to work out how to detect evetn_listener crach because will need to re-register

 Install GRPC
 https://grpc.io/docs/quickstart/go.html